Dragon Lore: Plot

 Werner Von Wallenrod, a farm boy uncovers that he is the orphaned son of Axel von Wallenrod, a "Dragon Knight."
 Werner sets out to uncover his past and reclaim his heritage.
 Werner's ultimate goal is to earn the favor of enough of the current Dragon Knights so as to be voted into their order.
 He also has to deal with his rival, Haagen Von Diakkonov.

 Release

 The game was bundled with multimedia kits such as the Reveal kit that featured a SC400 sound card, speakers, and a large bundle of multimedia software, including games and educational titles.
 Besides Dragon Lore, this kit featured another Cryo Interactive game, MegaRace.
 At the time, many personal computers were not equipped with CD-ROMs and sound cards out of the box, and users wanting these features may have chosen their kit based on the pack-in software.

 In Spain, it was originally marketed in an edition with Spanish texts and English voices.
 In 1996 it was re-released by Planeta DeAgostini as part of the Juegos CD-ROM collection together with Cyclemania, in a new Spanish dubbed edition.

 GOG.com released an emulated version for Microsoft Windows and Mac OS X in 2013.

-Technical issues

-The PC version had relatively high memory requirements, which made the game difficult to run unless the user first edited the AUTOEXEC.BAT and CONFIG.SYS files and/or created a boot disk.